Say it Out Loud

 You never know what you might find there.
 You might even meet a new friend there.”
 When I started blogging, the comments option had not been invented yet for that software.
 I had a visible “mail to” link at my blog – if anyone wanted to comment, they could email me.
 That was somewhat tedious and only a few people reached out Now, I have enabled comments on my blog and more people hit the comment button.
 The inputs from far and beyond sometimes clear my thoughts and help me see things from a different perspective.
 So the next time you browse through someone’s blog, remember to comment, because for bloggers who post religiously, your comments might be the high point of their day.

-1 thought on “Say it Out Loud”
+One response to “Say it Out Loud”

-1. Great introduction to blogging – I will definately forward this link to all my friends who are new to blogging!!
+Great introduction to blogging – I will definately forward this link to all my friends who are new to blogging!!

 Leave a Reply